The Jolly Fisherman

 The Jolly Fisherman is a poster created by artist John Hassall in 1908 after he had been commissioned by the Great Northern Railway (GNR).
-It is regarded as one of the most famous holiday advertisements of all time and is believed to have influenced the success of Skegness, Lincolnshire as a holiday destination.
-Hassall was paid 12 Guineas for his work, and the original painting hangs in the town hall at Skegness.
+It is regarded as one of the most famous holiday advertisements of all time and is believed to have influenced the success of Skegness, Lincolnshire, as a holiday destination.
+Hassall was paid 12 guineas for his work, and the original painting hangs in the town hall at Skegness.

 The poster depicts a fisherman skipping along the beach, with the slogan "Skegness is so bracing".
-There are different versions of the poster, however, the fisherman and the slogan are always part of the design; one such later design, promoted by the LNER, showed the same fishermen design being tugged along the beach by a toddler hanging onto his scarf.
-John Hassall visited Skegness in 1936, and was quoted as saying "[that Skegness] was even more bracing and attractive than I had been led to expect."
+There are variations on the design, but the fisherman and the slogan are invariably included.
+A later poster, promoted by the London & North Eastern Railway (LNER), which succeeded the GNR showed the same fisherman being tugged along the beach by a toddler hanging onto his scarf.
+John Hassall visited Skegness in 1936, and was quoted as saying that "[Skegness] was even more bracing and attractive than I had been led to expect."

+The Jolly Fisherman is now the mascot for Skegness and celebrated his 100th birthday in 2008.
+As Hassall died in 1948, his work passed into the public domain in 2019 under the British copyright duration of 70 years from the death of the author.

-He is now the mascot for Skegness and celebrated his 100th birthday in 2008, and author, Bill Bryson, put the image on the front cover of his 2015 book, The Road to Little Dribbling.
-However, the publishers assumed that the image was in the public domain, and so did not obtain permission from the copyright holders, Skegness Town Council.
-Given that Hassall died in 1948, his worked passed into public domain in 2019 per the British copyright duration of 70 years after the death of the author.
-In 2015, the campaign group PETA (People for the Ethical Treatment of Animals), wrote to the town council suggesting that the image of the fisherman be dropped in favour of one showing a flatfish, with the tagline of "A happy plaice".
+In 2015, a graphic design incorporating the fisherman appeared on the front cover of Bill Bryson's book, The Road to Little Dribbling.
+However, it transpired that the publishers had failed to obtain permission from the copyright holders, Skegness Town Council.

+Also in 2015, the campaign group PETA (People for the Ethical Treatment of Animals), wrote to the town council suggesting that the image of the fisherman be dropped in favour of one showing a flatfish, with the tagline of "A happy plaice".
 PETA said that the mascot "evokes images of cruelty to animals".

-"The Jolly Fisherman" is also the name of places located in Lincolnshire, such as a restaurant, a resort, among others.
+"The Jolly Fisherman" has also been adopted as the name of other places in Lincolnshire, including a restaurant and a resort.